 Lettice and Lovage

-The first major revival since 1987
+The first major revival since premiering in 1987.

 If you were a tour guide, would you be tempted to, er, sex things up a bit?
 Accomplished director Sir Trevor Nunn rounds off his comedy play double bill at the Menier Chocolate Factory this spring with a brand-new revival of Peter Schaffer's 1987 satire, Lettice and Lovage, which originally starred Maggie Smith opposite Margaret Tyzack.
 This two-hander concentrates on the relationship that builds during a dismissal interview between two women, played by Felicity Kendal and Maureen Lipman.